-Meet Venn, the company hoping to build MTV for the gaming generation – TechCrunch
+Meet VENN, the company hoping to build MTV for the gaming generation – TechCrunch

 Investors are betting that they are, because VENN has raised a $17 million treasure chest to spend on bringing its vision to the market.
 The money comes from some of the biggest names in gaming, led by the European investment firm BITKRAFT.
 Additional investors include: Marc Merrill, the co-founder of Riot Games; Mike and Amy Morhaime, the co-founder of Blizzard Entertainment and its former head of global esports; Kevin Lin, the co-founder of Twitch; and aXiomatic Gaming, an esports investment group with stakes in Epic Games, Team Liquid and Niantic.

 “It’s about time we significantly raise the bar for video content in gaming and esports.
-We need to elevate the stars and stories in our community and provide a better and larger opportunity for brands to reach gamers,” said Jens Hilgers, Founding Partner of BITKRAFT in a statement.
+We need to elevate the stars and stories in our community and provide a better and larger opportunity for brands to reach gamers,” said Jens Hilgers, founding partner of BITKRAFT in a statement.